-3 Developers are responsible for maintaining all new infrastructure for a fixed maintenance period - typically 12 months.
+3 Development customers are responsible for maintaining all new infrastructure for a fixed maintenance period - typically 12 months.

+- when a meter taken to register accurately (section 99AK)

 - extent of inaccuracy (section 99AL)

 - notice of test results (section 99AM)

 - refund and bill adjustments if inaccuracy (section 99AN)

 - testing instruments (section 99AO).